 - Lessons conclude at 15:30

-- Early leaving time on Wednesday at 14:50 for grades 7 to 9
+- Early leaving time on Wednesday at 14:50 for Years 7 to 10

-In order to make the school day as comfortable as possible in all year levels and to allow everything to run smoothly, the daily schedule of grades 1 and 2, grades 3 and 4, and grades 5 to 10 are varied.
+In order to make the school day as comfortable as possible in all year levels and to allow everything to run smoothly, the daily schedule of Years 1 and 2, Years 3 and 4, and Years 5 to 10 are varied.
 By doing this, we guarantee a peaceful lunchtime, relaxing break times in the school yard and optimal use of the subject rooms.
 Every class receives a timetable and daily routine schedule at the beginning of the school year.